The-Fourth-Wall/FW-Education-Website/curriculum.md

 - FW-516 (Web Applications)

   - description:
-    - …
+    - A knowledge packed course on the roadmap of a full stack developer for the modern era.
   - programming:
-    - HTML, CSS and JavaScript for webistes and backend
+    - HTML, CSS and JavaScript for websites and backend
   - references:
     - …
   - topics: